 This factsheet currently refers to manual/paper-based accounts books.
-It will very shortly be revised to refer to Microsoft Excel and will assume a knowledge of basic Excel (or similar spreadsheets like Google Sheets, Apple Numbers or OpenOffice Calc).
+It will very shortly be revised to refer to Microsoft Excel and will assume a knowledge of basic Excel (or similar spreadsheet packages like Google Sheets, Apple Numbers or OpenOffice Calc).

 CASH runs Excel for financial management (half day) courses for small charities and community groups.
-Like/follow us on Facebook and Twitter, or subscribe to CASH eNEWS to be informed of the factsheet update and details of our courses.
+See our Training page.
+Also, follow/like us on Twitter and Facebook and/or subscribe to CASH eNEWS further details.

 The handling of cash and Petty Cash often causes organisations considerable headaches.
 The golden rule is that where possible it is better to pay by cheque to keep cash handling to a minimum.
 That said, many organisations have no choice but to keep cash readily available to pay for small expenses; typically for office supplies like stamps and for expenses for volunteers.